gossion/diego-release/CONTRIBUTING.md

         ./scripts/run-unit-tests

-   This command will run all regular unit tests, as well as BBS and component integration tests where a backing store is required in MySQL-backed and Postgres-backed modes.
+   This command will run all regular unit tests, as well as BBS and component integration tests where a backing store is required in MySQL-backed, Postgres-backed and MSSQL-backed modes.

-**NOTE:** Steps 14-17 could be skipped if code to support mssql is not yet merged.

 ## <a name="deploy-bosh-lite"></a> Deploying Diego to BOSH-Lite